The Health Benefits Of Apple Cider Vinegar

 2) Shake the bottle prior to use to disperse the ‘mother’.

-Here are a couple of my favourite apple cider vinegar dressing recipes:
+Here are a couple of my favorite apple cider vinegar dressing recipes:

 Apple Ginger Dressing